Women's cinema: India

-Deepa Mehta is known as a transnational filmmaker whose work in film is recognized internationally at the highest levels.
+Deepa Mehta is a transnational filmmaker whose work in film is recognized internationally at the highest levels.
 She is mainly active in Canada since 1973.
-Her emotionally moving, award-winning films have been played at almost every major film festival across the globe, and rank as favorites amongst many.
+Her moving films have been played at almost every major film festival.
 She produced the film Heaven on Earth, in 2008, which premiered at the Toronto International Film Festival.
 Since its release, the film has turned into a useful tool for professionals who specialize in assisting abused women, specifically looking at the circumstances of immigrant women in abusive environments, as it has been screened at conferences of crown attorneys, judges and healthcare workers in order to help them better understand these women's situations.
 Fire is a story of two sisters in law who go against their traditions and culture aiming to begin a new life together.
 When the movie was first screened in Bombay, it caused a backlash by a few political parties such as the Shiv Sena.
 Majority of the theaters stopped screening the film because of the violent mob attacks which caused serious damage to the theatre hall and property.
-The attackers did not want the film to be screened because it went against their beliefs and was a violation to “Indian culture”.
+The attackers did not want the film to be screened because it went against their beliefs and was a violation to "Indian culture".
 The Indian society is still not equipped to understand and accept gay and lesbian relationships into their community.
 On the other hand, there are some who praised Mehta's film for showcasing social issues India was facing.